Parassharmaa/machine-vision-challenge/baggage-fitness-index/README.md

 ### Future Works

-- Using depth measurement and stereo camera, this process cab be made more accurate, real time and efficient.
+- Using depth measurement and stereo camera, this process can be made more accurate, real time and efficient.